omega1510/notes/docs/Period 3/National Movements.md

 The Crimean War not only ended the cooperative Concert, but it also exposed Russia’s lack of development, and would eventually force further reforms.

-## Unification of Italy #war, Italian City States
+## Unification of Italy #war, Italian City-States
-With the Crimean War essentially ending the Concert of Europe, the door was opened for nationalist movements without fear of foreign intervention.
-Count Cavour #person of Italy would be one of the first to move for a complete re-unification of the long-separated Italian states.
+With the Crimean War essentially ending the Concert of Europe, the door was opened for nationalist movements without fear of foreign intervention. [[Count Cavour]] #person of Italy would be one of the first to move for a complete re-unification of the long-separated Italian states.

 To do this, however, the separate governments in Italy would have to be convinced or conquered, Austria driven out, and the Italian nation unified by force.
 With the support of Italian citizens and the French, Cavour used the state of Piedmont to unite and fight for unification versus Austria-Hungary in the North.

-In the south, Giuseppe Garibaldi, swept through the south with a small army, and the two met in the middle to shake hands and unify Italy in 1860.
+In the south, Giuseppe Garibaldi #person swept through with a small army, and the two met in the middle to shake hands and unify Italy in 1860.
 While the pebble states would hold out against unification until 1871, the vast majority of Italy would be united by 1860.

 ## Dual Monarchy, Austria-Hungary
 After the Concert ended, Austria was left on its own to fight the separatist will of the Hungarians, who were ethnic Magyars, and the Slavs within its empire.
 With conflicts and revolts growing too frequent in the 1850s and 1860s, the Austrian royal government made a compromise with Hungary.